 Can I ride on public land with my ATV?

-When riding on public or state owned land, you will be required to carry some set amount of liability insurance.
-In some states you should be prepared to have to hold more coverage than just plain old liability as well.
+When riding on public or state-owned land, you will be required to carry some set amount of liability insurance.
+In some states you should be prepared to have more coverage than just plain old liability as well.

 Is it mandatory that I register my ATV?

 This will all depend on the state you reside in.
-Do your due diligence and jump on your state’s DMV (department of motorized vehicle or MVD in some states – motorized vehicle department) website and see if you can find out the laws in regards to ATV ownership.
+Do your due diligence and jump on your state’s DMV website and see if you can find out the laws with regard to ATV ownership.

-If the website doesn’t provide any help then make a call or trek down to one of their offices and find out if you need to register your vehicle.
+If the website doesn’t provide any help, make a call or trek down to one of their offices and find out if you need to register your vehicle.

 Will my homeowner insurance policy will cover my ATV?

 Unfortunately this is not the case.
 You may be able to wrangle away some minimal or partial coverage through your homeowner’s policy, but you shouldn’t bet on it.
-Nearly all motorized vehicles are not allowed to be in homeowner insurance policy.
+Nearly all motorized vehicles are not allowed to be in a homeowner’s insurance policy.